ppkgtmm/linux-warehouse/linux1.md

-clear    | clears from terminal screen date     | prints current date and time echo     | displays arguments passed to it export   | allows setting environment variable through terminal
+clear    | clears from terminal screen date     | prints current date and time echo     | displays arguments passed to it
+\|       | passes output of previous command as input of next command export   | allows setting environment variable through terminal

 ### wildcards